 arranging repairs and maintenance, etc

 HMRC Notice 709/5, para 7.1

 It will be viewed as a supply of passenger transportation as the business has pulled together a number of separate elements to supply the transportation services.
-This type of transportation has not been acquired or
+This type of transportation has not

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.